GrammaticalFramework/gf-core/src/runtime/c/doc/transactions.md

 main = do
   gr <- readNGF "Example.ngf"
   gr2 <- modifyPGF gr $ do
-           <... do all updates here by using t ...>
+           -- do all updates here
   print (functionType gr "f", functionType gr2 "f")
 ```
 The last line prints the type of function `"f"` in both the old and the new revision.
 Both are still available.